Webbiefourth/Apache-Netbeans-9.0-MacOSX/README.md

 Download Apache NetBeans 9.x from https://netbeans.apache.org/download/index.html

-Once you have the downloaded package, expand it in directory "netbeans\ 9.0.app/Contents/Resources/Netbeans/".
+Once you have the downloaded, or cloned, package Apache-Netbeans-9.0-MacOSX, expand it in directory "Apache-Netbeans-9.0-MacOSX-master/Contents/Resources/Netbeans".

 On your system you will end up with a directory, something like "Apache-Netbeans-9.0-MacOSX-master".
 Once you have downloaded and expanded the netbeans version, as mentioned above, rename this root directory to "netbeans 9.0.app".